Skip navigation

 I'm fighting to make it harder for politicians to be corrupt, and easier for us to stop them and punish them when they do.

-Problems with Labor’s bill
+Problems with Labor’s National Anti-Corruption Commissioner Bill

 Labor’s bill had a number of weaknesses which undermine the intent of the new body, including: